Seizing opportunities and embracing change

 Once in a lifetime

-It’s a tendency that’s generally served me well.
-I moved on to work for one of my clients - Coca-Cola - in their in-house communications team.
+That next opportunity came when I moved on to work for one of my clients - Coca-Cola - in their in-house communications team.
 After almost a decade in agency, I was keen to see the ‘other side’ and spend some time getting deeper knowledge of one organisation, rather than taking a limited view of many.
-After initially accepting a general press office role, I scored the job of a lifetime: running Coke’s communications for the London 2012 Olympic Games.
+After initially accepting a general press office role, I scored an incredible role, running Coke’s communications for the London 2012 Olympic Games.

-Three years later, it was 2012 and I was sitting in the London Olympic stadium watching the cauldron being lit, the culmination of a role that had defied all expectations, and taught me confidence and resilience in equal measure.
+Three years later, it was 2012 and I was sitting in the London Olympic stadium watching the cauldron being lit, the culmination of a job that had defied all expectations, and taught me confidence and resilience in equal measure.
 It was an unreal moment.
-My somewhat meandering career had brought me to this point, working on the most important thing to happen in my hometown for a generation.
-A collection of intuitive, at times slightly impulsive, decisions had come together to put me in this seat.
+It hadn't been easy.
+There had been multiple media crises to manage, incredibly long hours, lots of complicated stakeholders to deal with from Olympic execs to athletes and pop stars, but to be there at the most important thing to happen in my hometown for a generation, to have been part of it, really was a once in a lifetime opportunity.

 Into the heart of the media